scottcolfer/scottcolfer.github.io/coaching.md

 - **Career coaching**: breaking in to product, shifting from Senior to Lead/Head of Product, career progression after returning from maternity leave, peer coaching for other Product Leaders
 - **'Discovery'**: investing in the right the right opportunities

+I got loads from generous people at the start of my career and reckon it's only fair to pay it back.
+I'll use the above link to braindump all the stuff I've ended up doing over the years that's been useful to folks.
+Shout if something'd help you.

 # The Menu

 ## Blogging and speaking